 - Access to personal data shall be limited to personnel who need access and appropriate security is in place to avoid unauthorised sharing of information.

-- When personal data is deleted this is done safely such that the data is irrecoverable.
+- When personal data is deleted, this is done safely so that the data is irrecoverable.

 - Appropriate back-up and disaster recovery solutions are in place.

 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, KLF shall promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the Hellenic Data Protection Authority and / or the data subjects, as required by the Data Protection Legislation.